Refinitiv/websocket-api/Applications/Examples/R/README.md

 These applications are intended as basic usage examples.
 Some of the design choices were made to favor simplicity and readability over performance.
 This application is not intended to be used for measuring performance.

+Please expect to use this application with smaller messages, as currently, errors may be seen while reading larger sized messages from the websocket connection.
 ## Command Line Usage

 ```RScript market_price.R [--hostname hostname] [--port port] [--app_id appID] [--user user] [--snapshot]```